sbslee/streamlit-openai/README.md

 ## Function Calling

-You can define and call custom functions within a chat using OpenAI’s function calling capabilities.
-To create a custom function, define a `CustomFunction` class that takes two input arguments: `definition` (a dictionary describing the function) and `function` (the actual callable method).
-Below is an example of a custom function that generates an image based on a given prompt:
+You can define and invoke custom functions within a chat using OpenAI's function calling capabilities.
+To create a custom function, provide the `name`, `description`, `parameters`, and `handler` arguments when initializing a CustomFunction.

+Below is an example of a custom function that generates an image based on a user-provided prompt:

 ```python
 import streamlit as st